 To help memorize the different stars, patterns of connect-the-dot figures were created by many different cultures.
 Today, we recognize 88 official patterns or “constellations” of stars.

-To learn more about the constellation Orion, click here.
+To learn more about the constellation Orion and some of its neighbours, click here.

 Did you know…